The Epilepsy Transition to Adulthood: How To Help Your Child | MyEpilepsyTeam

 Some members of MyEpilepsyTeam had childhood seizures and recalled their parents’ positive influence.

-One member encouraged parents and caregivers to empower their children: “Give them confidence, strength, and independence.
+One member encouraged parents to empower their children: “Give them confidence, strength, and independence.
 That is what my mother did for me.
 I started getting complex partial seizures when I was 12.
 Now I am 52.
 I worked.
 I didn’t let epilepsy take over my life.
 Don’t let your child give up in life.”

 Another said, “As a child who had epilepsy, the most important thing to me, at that time, was to know that I was loved for who I am.
 My parents always encouraged me to look on the bright side despite the seizures and reinforced that everything was going to be OK!”